-An advanced study of principles of Bible study emphasizing synthetic, historical, analytical, topical, theological, biographical, and devotional methods.
+An advanced study of principles of Bible study, emphasizing synthetic, historical, analytical, topical, theological, biographical, and devotional methods.

 A detailed study of the principles of the literal-grammatical-historical system of biblical interpretation, with practice in using those principles in interpreting representative passages.

-Interp Progressive Revelation
+Interpreting Progressive Revelation

 A study of the hermeneutical principles applicable to the prophetic and typological literature of the Bible.
-Enrollment limited to 20 students.

 Physical and Historical Geography of Israel

-A survey of the principal physical features of the land of Israel, and a review of the historical geography of Israel for all the important periods in the Old and New Testaments.
+A survey of the principal physical features of the land of Israel and a review of the historical geography of Israel for all the important periods in the Old and New Testaments.
 Attention is given to the relationship between Israel’s geography and history.
 The course also incorporates a variety of the most recent visual resources.